anniegiang/piano-tiles/README.md

 A single-player game containing two modes where the goal is to tap tiles quickly while avoiding non-target tiles, built using Vanilla JavaScript, HTML5 Canvas, and OOP design principles.

+(The actual game is much smoother than what the following GIF displays.)
 ![](piano-tiles.gif)

 ### Features